Diocese of Metuchen: 2000 to present

-John Paul II in 1997 appointed Vincent Breen from the Diocese of Brooklyn as the next bishop of Metuchen.
-In 1998, the diocese launched its website.
 The diocese in 2001 opened Immaculate Conception School in Annandale for pre-K through fourth grade.
 The following school year, the school expanded enrollment through eighth grade.
 Also in 2001, the diocese dedicated the St. John Neumann Pastoral Center in Piscataway.

-After Breen resigned in 2003, Auxiliary Bishop Paul Gregory Bootkoski of Newark succeeded him.
+After Breen resigned as bishop of Metuchen in 2003, Auxiliary Bishop Paul Gregory Bootkoski of Newark succeeded him.
 In 2006, Bootkoski launched the diocese's first synod.
-In January 2010, the diocese opened a new Catholic Center at Rutgers University.
+In January 2010, the diocese opened a new Catholic Center at Rutgers University in New Brunswick.

-After Bootkoski retired in 2016, Pope Francis appointed James Checchio, rector of the Pontifical North American College in Rome, as the new bishop of Metuchen.
+After Bootkoski retired as bishop of Metuchen in 2016, Pope Francis appointed James Checchio, rector of the Pontifical North American College in Rome, as the new bishop of Metuchen.
+In August 2021, Douglas J. Haefner, pastor of St. Matthias Parish in Somerset, pleaded guilty to one count of second-degree theft.
+He had taken $516,984.56 of parish funds.
+Haefner was sentenced to seven years in prison.

+On September 24, 2025, Checchio was appointed coadjutor archbishop of the Archdiocese of New Orleans by Pope Leo XIV.

+On September 15, 2026, Pope Leo XIV appointed Bishop Michael A. Saporito, auxiliary bishop of Newark, as the sixth bishop of Metuchen.

 Sexual abuse

 1990 to 2000

 In August 1997, police arrested Michael Santillo, who served at St. Mary's Church in Perth Amboy before leaving the priesthood in 1992.
-Santillo pleaded guilty in June 1999 to one count of aggravated sexual assault and was sentenced later that year to 10 years in prison.
+Santillo pleaded guilty in June 1999 to one count of aggravated sexual assault and was sentenced to ten years in prison.

-John M. Banko from Mary Mother of God Parish in Hillsborough was charged in August 2001 with first-degree aggravated sexual assault and child endangerment.
-The police investigation revealed other allegations of Banko improperly touching children.
+John M. Banko, a priest from Mary Mother of God Parish in Hillsborough, was charged in August 2001 with first-degree aggravated sexual assault and child endangerment.
 He was convicted of sexual assault in December 2002 and sentenced to 15 years in prison.

 2000 to 2010

 In 2003, Bishop Bootkoski established the Office of Child and Youth Protection and implement the Protecting God's Children program.
 That same year, he approved an $800,000 financial settlement to ten victims of sexual abuse by five clerics, including Santillo and Banko.
 According to Cardinal Donald Wuerl, nobody from the Diocese of Metuchen informed him of these settlements, even after the retired McCarrick began living on the grounds of a seminary in the Archdiocese of Washington.

-Tomasz Adam Zielinski, from Christ the King Parish in Manville, was arrested on sexual assault charges in July 2008.
+Tomasz Adam Zielinski, a priest from Christ the King Parish in Manville, was arrested on sexual assault charges in July 2008.
 A 16-year-old girl who had been sitting next to Zielinski on a flight from Poland to the United States accused him of fondling her and attempting to unzip her pants.
 He pleaded guilty and was sentenced in January 2009 to one year in federal prison.